estradiol/progesterone

 • Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and to consult with health care professional before taking other medications, especially St. John's Wort.

-• Rep: Contraindicated in pregnancy.
+• Rep: May cause fetal harm.
 Instruct patient to stop taking medication and notify health care professional if pregnancy is planned or suspected, or if breastfeeding.

 • Emphasize importance of routine follow-up physical exams, including BP; breast, abdomen, and pelvic examinations; Papanicolaou (Pap) smears every 6–12 mo; and mammogram every 12 mo or as directed.
 Health care professional will evaluate possibility of discontinuing medication every 3–6 mo.